 Bougainvillea is a subtropical and tropical type of plant.
-Bougainvilleas are winter hardy in USDA hardiness zones 9 and higher, but you can keep these plants indoors during the winter in cooler climates.
+Bougainvilleas are winter hardy in USDA hardiness zones 9 and higher, but you can keep these plants indoors in cooler climates during the winter.

 Top Tips and Tricks for Repotting or Transplanting Bougainvillea

 There are two distinct Bougainvillea growth cycles.
 For several weeks, your plant will exhibit vegetative growth.
-During this time lots of new stems and leaves will appear.
+During this time, lots of new stems and green leaves will appear.

-If your plant is getting ample sunlight, the vegetative period will be followed by a blooming period.
+If your plant gets ample sunlight, the vegetative period will be followed by a blooming period.
 During this time, no new vegetation will grow.

-But, with a minimum of 5 hours of bright, direct sunlight daily, your plant will produce lots of beautiful blooms for up to 5 weeks or 9-10 months of the year.
+But, with a minimum of 5 hours of bright, direct sunlight daily, your plant will produce lots of best blooms for up to 5 weeks or 9-10 months of the year.

 When you transplant or repot, evaluate whether or not you need to move it.
-If it has not been in an optimal location, you’ll want to move it into an area where it gets the right amount of sun for the best performance.
+If it has not been in an optimal location, you’ll want to move it into an area with the right amount of sun for the best performance.

 Move it into a full sun location gradually over a period of 1 or 2 weeks.
 With enough sun, the colorful bracts will stay bright and attractive for many months.